Breadcrumb

 British Columbia Specific Information

 Allergies are an overreaction of the body's natural defence system that helps fight infections (immune system).
 The immune system normally protects the body from viruses and bacteria by producing antibodies to fight them.
-In an allergic reaction, the immune system starts fighting substances that are usually harmless (such as dust mites, pollen, or a medicine) as though these substances were trying to attack the body.
+In an allergic reaction, the immune system starts to fight substances that are usually harmless, such as dust mites, pollen, or a medicine.
+It fights them as though these substances were trying to attack the body.
 This overreaction can cause a rash, itchy eyes, a runny nose, trouble breathing, nausea, and diarrhea.

-An allergic reaction may not occur the first time you are exposed to an allergy-producing substance (allergen).
+An allergic reaction may not occur the first time you're exposed to an allergy-producing substance (allergen).
 For example, the first time you are stung by a bee, you may have only pain and redness from the sting.
-If you are stung again, you may have hives or trouble breathing.
+If you're stung again, you may have hives or trouble breathing.
 This is caused by the response of the immune system.

 Many people will have some problem with allergies or allergic reactions at some point in their lives.
-Allergic reactions can range from mild and annoying to sudden and life-threatening.
-Most allergic reactions are mild, and home treatment can relieve many of the symptoms.
-An allergic reaction is more serious when severe allergic reaction (anaphylaxis) occurs, when allergies cause other problems (such as nosebleeds, ear problems, wheezing, or coughing), or when home treatment doesn't help.
+Reactions can range from mild and annoying to sudden and life-threatening.
+Most allergic reactions are mild.
+Home treatment can relieve many of the symptoms.
+A reaction is more serious when a severe allergic reaction (anaphylaxis) occurs, when allergies cause other problems (such as nosebleeds, ear problems, wheezing, or coughing), or when home treatment doesn't help.

-Allergies often occur along with other diseases, such as asthma, ear infections, sinusitis, and sleep apnea.
-For more information, see the topic Allergic Rhinitis.
+Allergies often occur along with other problems, such as asthma, ear infections, sinusitis, and sleep apnea.

 Types of allergies